bkeepers/git-history/article.md

 [`git filter-branch`](http://git-scm.com/docs/git-filter-branch) supports a hand full of custom filters that can rewrite the revision history for a range of commits.

 My first legitimate use of `git filter-branch` was on large project where the server and the client were both in the same repository.
 As more people were added to the team and tensions between the hipsters and neck-beards rose, it became obvious that two repositories would be more appropriate.
 A simple solution would have been to clone the repository twice, delete the unneeded files, and move the remaining files around.
 But that leaves two repositories with duplicate histories that take up unnecessary space.
-Instead, we cloned the repository twice, and used the `--subdirectory-filter` to create two new repositories that only contained the changes for the relevant part of the application.
+Instead, we cloned the repository twice, and used the `--subdirectory-filter` to create two new repositories that only contained the changes for the relevant parts of the application.

 	$ git filter-branch --subdirectory-filter client -- --all